Biden says 'every indication' Russia ready to invade Ukraine

 At the same time, it said Russia was ready to discuss limits on missile deployments, restrictions on patrol flights by strategic bombers, and other confidence-building steps.

-Russia denies it is plotting an invasion but says it's free to deploy troops wherever necessary to counter NATO threats.
-It wants the West to keep Ukraine and other former Soviet nations out of NATO, halt weapons deployments near Russian borders and roll back forces from Eastern Europe — demands the allies have flatly rejected.
+Russia denies it is plotting an invasion but says it's free to deploy troops wherever necessary to counter Nato threats.
+It wants the West to keep Ukraine and other former Soviet nations out of Nato, halt weapons deployments near Russian borders and roll back forces from Eastern Europe — demands the allies have flatly rejected.

-Meanwhile Western powers scrambled to avert, or prepare for, eventual invasion.
+Meanwhile, Western powers scrambled to avert, or prepare for, eventual invasion.

-NATO's defense ministers in Brussels discussed ways to bolster defenses in Eastern Europe, while EU leaders huddled over how to punish Russia if it invades.
+Nato's defence ministers in Brussels discussed ways to bolster defences in Eastern Europe, while EU leaders huddled over how to punish Russia if it invades.

 The UN Security Council met over Ukraine, ahead of the Munich Security Conference in Germany where Ukraine is high on the agenda.